outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - a 'combination into one output' -> 'tree' + 'overlap' -> 'network' + 'select/summarize/filter' -> 'neural network' connection structure for intents like 'find structure to integrate multiple outputs of trees'
           - can it support finding common distortion functions of features like 'corruption around a symmetry'
           - can it support identifying useful structures as particularly powerful structures applicable across neural networks/intents/problems, and finding alternative optimal paths to generate these useful structures like the following paths (which are solution automation workflows), if these concepts/structures like 'useful structures' and 'insights' are injected as inputs or built in to the network structure emergently by creating a network that priorities creating/finding/applying useful structures or by other function sets amounting to the same
+            - apply useful structures like input/output sequences to problem-solving structures like problem-solving intent functions
-            - find structures like 'similar' that implement/enable core problem-solving intent functions like 'connect', such as finding structures with similarities that may be relevant/useful in 'connecting the problem/solution'
+              - find structures like 'similar' that implement/enable or are inputs to core problem-solving intent functions like 'connect', such as finding structures with similarities that may be relevant/useful in 'connecting the problem/solution'
             - find alternate structures of 'usefulness', like structures of 'obviousness', such as structures which make clusters linearly separable or highlight differences by maximizing them, & developing functions to find these structures
             - start by solving a unit case & generalize
               - start by solving for a function to find functions to connect input/output pairs that are connectible with adjacent/simple transforms, and find a function to generalize unit cases (generalize by 'removing specific problem attribute values such as inputs or requirements, like the number of inputs') and apply this function to the first function